kyma-project/test-infra/pkg/logger/README.md

 `pkg/logger` is a structured logging library for GCP-based workloads.
 It provides a unified logging interface that automatically routes log entries based on the runtime environment — to console (stdout/stderr) when running on GCP, or directly to the Cloud Logging API when running outside GCP.

 The package was created to satisfy [ADR-006](https://github.tools.sap/kyma/test-infra-fork/blob/main/ADR/decisions/ADR-006-Logging_Standard.md) and replaces direct usage of `go.uber.org/zap` across the codebase.
-The existing `pkg/logging` and `pkg/gcp/logging` packages remain available for backward compatibility.

 ## Prerequisites